-Removal of the eye is sometimes followed by implant problems, tissue scarring, or other complications that prevent the wear of a prosthesis.
+- Implants and Reconstruction: Removal of the eye is sometimes followed by implant problems, tissue scarring or other complications that prevent wearing a prosthesis.
 Secondary implants and/or other reconstructive procedures can often solve some of these problems.